 Obesity is epidemic in the United States and a growing health issue worldwide.
 Estimates show that more than 78% of the adult U.S. population is either overweight, obese, or extremely obese [1; 75].
 While the proportion of the population categorized as overweight has remained essentially static since 1960, the numbers of obese and extremely obese have increased by 65% and 170%, respectively, in just the last two decades [1].
-The worldwide prevalence of overweight and obesity has doubled since 1980; at present, nearly one-third of the world's population is classified as overweight or obese.
-The trend is evident in all ages and geographic regions irrespective of ethnicity or socioeconomic status [120].
+The trend is evident in all ages and geographic regions irrespective of etŠicity or socioeconomic status [120].